rodrigopv/supplychain-firewall-benchmark-hello/README.md

 v1.10.0 includes an EICAR test file.
 This may trigger some AV alarms.

 v1.10.1 pushes a small update to the entrypoint with suspicious obfuscated code.

+v1.10.2 expands the obfuscated code execution to `npm install`